 Keep cool at Kawah Putih

 Mountains are among the assets of tourism in Bandung.
 Good news for those who are not fond of hiking but want to see the beauty of a volcano.
 You can have the feeling of awe by visiting Kawah Putih or the White Crater.

-As among the Mount Patuha’s dual craters, Kawah Putih is an easy-to-go destination in Bandung so expect a big crowd in the morning, especially on Saturday and/or on Sunday.
-Still, the number will give you a spot so better bring warm clothes and good camera to enjoy the scenic view of Kawah Putih’s lake and its woody milieu.
+As among Mount Patuha’s dual craters, Kawah Putih is an easy-to-go destination in Bandung so expect a big crowd in the morning, especially on Saturday and/or on Sunday.
+Still, the number will give you a spot so better bring warm clothes and a good camera to enjoy the scenic view of Kawah Putih’s lake and its woody milieu.

 Location: Jalan Raya Soreang Ciwidey, Bandung, West Java